MAziz-0/My-Portfolio/README.md

 The ways I approached this:

 1. Making sure that the main features used are clear to the eye.
-Using Parallax scrolling on images and a automatic Carousel left no room for excessive feature and creates a responsive and more dynamic website.
+Using Parallax scrolling on images and an automatic Carousel left no room for excessive features and creates a responsive and more dynamic website.

 2. Sections and Paragraphs are clearly delineated to show the seperate information using images to seperate sections and the use of dark color palletes which guide the user through the site.

 3. Using a single scroll page to navigate three seperate pages has allowed maximum efficiency and less room for disruption as users can quickly view all the pages in a single scroll.

 4. Images used in the background are relevant to the titles of each section which ties the whole website into a promotional statement.
-My intention is to generate appeal so it was important to make sure there is a synergy between the content and my choice of structured stylingl.
+My intention is to generate appeal so it was important to make sure there is a synergy between the content and my choice of structured styling.

 Wireframe: